GTK-lab/SpliCeAT/ds_detection/README.md

 ## Configuration

 An example configuration file is provided in `config/config.yaml`.
 Each of the three underlying tools can be skipped (by specifying `activate: False`).

+### Majiq licence

-In addition, in order to run majiq you must provide the location of a valid majiq license file.
+In order to run majiq you must provide the location of a valid majiq license file.

 ## Recommendation: Use conda

 The workflow is configured to use conda, which should download and configure all of the needed environments.
 If you are using Snakemake > 4.8.0, then you can run the workflow in a combination of conda and conainers as described in [Ad-hoc combination of Conda package management with containers](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#ad-hoc-combination-of-conda-package-management-with-containers)

-## Running locally.
+## Not recommended: running locally

 ## Packages required
 Click on the links for installation instructions.
 (In brackets are versions used when run by the author)